 The logs received and processed by USM Anywhere carry important information such as what your users are doing, what data is being accessed, how your system and network are performing, and if there are any security threats or attacks taking place.
-However, reading logs has the following disadvantages
+However, reading logs has these disadvantages:

 The correlation process provides answers to these challenges, putting the events into full context.
 For example, a network firewallVirtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
 A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them. sees packets and network sessions, while an applicationA software program that performs some collection of tasks on a computer or some other programmable device. sees users, data, and requests.
 While different systems report logs of similar activities, the way in which they articulate these activities is quite different.
 With the help of correlation rules, USM Anywhere can correlate the two types of events, generating an alarm if a threat exists.

-Event correlation allows the security analysts and the incident responders to
+Event correlation enables the security analysts and the incident responders to:

 Correlation Rules Structure